-Use the following nas-pv.yaml file to create a PV.
+Use the following nas-pv.yaml file to create a PV:

-apiVersion: v1 kind: PersistentVolume metadata: name: pv-nas spec: capacity: storage: 5Gi storageClassName: nas accessModes: - ReadWriteMany flexVolume: driver: "alicloud/nas" options: server: "0cd8b4a576-uih75.cn-hangzhou.nas.aliyuncs.com" path: "/k8s" vers: "3" options: "nolock,tcp,noresvport"
+apiVersion: v1 kind: PersistentVolume metadata: name: pv-nas spec: capacity: storage: 5Gi storageClassName: nas accessModes: - ReadWriteMany flexVolume: driver: "alicloud/nas" options: server: "0cd8b4a576-u****.cn-hangzhou.nas.aliyuncs.com" path: "/k8s" vers: "3" options: "nolock,tcp,noresvport"

-- Create a PV in the ACK console
+- Create a PV in the ACK console.

 - Log on to the ACK console.

-- In the left-side navigation pane, click Clusters.
+- In the left-side navigation pane of the ACK console, click Clusters.

 - In the Create PV dialog box, set the parameters.

 Parameter Description PV Type In this example, NAS is selected.
-Name The name of the PV.
+Name Enter a name for the PV.
 The name must be unique in the cluster.
 In this example, pv-nas is used.
-Volume Plug-in In this example, FlexVolume is selected.
-For more information about volume plug-ins, see Differences between FlexVolume and CSI.
-Capacity The capacity of the PV.
-The capacity of the PV cannot exceed that of the NAS file system.
-Access Mode By default, ReadWriteMany is selected.
+Volume Plug-in In this example, Flexvolume is selected.
+For more information about volume plug-ins, see Differences between the CSI and FlexVolume plug-ins.
+Capacity The capacity of the PV that you want to create.
+The capacity of the PV cannot exceed that of the NAS file system to be mounted.
+Access Mode Default value: ReadWriteMany.
 Mount Target Domain Name The domain name of the mount target that is used to mount the NAS file system to the cluster.
-Subdirectory Enter a sub-directory in the NAS file system.
-The sub-directory must start with a forward slash (/).
-If this parameter is set, the PV will be mounted to the sub-directory.
+For more information about how to manage the mount targets of a NAS file system, see Manage mount targets.
+Subdirectory Enter a subdirectory in the NAS file system.
+The subdirectory must start with a forward slash (/).
+If this parameter is set, the PV will be mounted to the specified subdirectory.